NewDoc

 Services Offered

-Telehealth consults, repeat and new scripts, sexual health, mental health, medical certificates, specialist referrals, and GP in-person clinic.
+GP telehealth, repeat scripts, sexual health, mental health, medical certificates, and specialist referrals

 Response Time